0scari/Subsumption-Architecture/README.md

 # Subsumption-Architecture
-It is concurrency coursework written in C++ implimentina the Subsumption Architecture for simulation of robot movement
+It is concurrency coursework written in C++ implimentina the Subsumption Architecture for simulation of "robot" movement